joeltimothyoh/Copy-Files/README.md

 ```
 ## Examples
 ##### Example 1
-Runs the Copy-Files script in the working directory named `Copy-Files-Batch-001.ps1` in the current instance of Powershell.
+Runs the script within the working directory named `Copy-Files-Batch-001.ps1` in the current instance of Powershell.
 ```
 .\Copy-Files-Batch-001.ps1
 ```
 ##### Example 2
-Runs script named Copy-Files-Batch-001.ps1 in a separate instance of Powershell.
+Runs script named `Copy-Files-Batch-001.ps1` in a separate instance of Powershell.
 ```
 Powershell "C:\scripts\Copy-Files\Copy-Files-Batch-001.ps1"
 ```
 ##### Example 3
-Runs the Copy-Files module with the configuration hashtable named $batch001.
+Runs the Copy-Files module with the configuration hashtable named `$batch001`.
 ```
 Copy-Files -Config $batch001
 ```